muir/drbd-lxd/README.md

 ## Set up LXD

-The following is derrived from the system files that are part of the Ubuntu 18.04 lxd package.
-Do this for each partition.
+The following is loosely derived from the system files that are part of the Ubuntu 18.04 lxd package.
+Do this for each drbd filesytem.

 ```bash
 mkdir /var/log/lxd